haquem1/COMP584/README.md

 To get this running locally, start by installing [**NodeJS**](http://nodejs.org/download/).
 The Node website is very good at explaining how to do this.
 Once installed verify that npm (Node Package Manager) came with the installation by running npm in Terminal.

 #### Mongo
-The app's database is currently hosted on MongoLab. <br/>However, you can download and install [**MongoDB**](http://www.mongodb.org/downloads) to have it running on your local machine. **Make sure to follow all the directions for installing on your respective operating system.** Verify that this is installed correctly by running the mongo server locally with the command ```mongod```.
+The app's database is currently hosted on MongoLab. <br><br>However, you can download and install [**MongoDB**](http://www.mongodb.org/downloads) to have it running on your local machine. **Make sure to follow all the directions for installing on your respective operating system.** Verify that this is installed correctly by running the mongo server locally with the command ```mongod```.
 The mongod service must be running locally to point to local Mongo databases.

 ## Configure